 Timing is everything.
-Watching the changing of the guard at Windsor Castle with my son, we couldn’t help but be impressed by that fact.
+Watching the changing of the guard at Windsor Castle with my young son, we couldn’t help but be impressed by that fact.
 First, the pipe band with kilts swaying entered the courtyard marching in formation with booming drums and howling bagpipes.
-It was a deafening, but movingly wonderful racket!
+It was deafening, but a moving and wonderful sound!

-In a much more profound sense, the events of history are governed by the sovereign God of creation; and, timing is everything.
+Similarly in the divine order of the universe, the events of history are governed by the sovereign God of creation.

 GALATIANS 4:4-5 (NIV)